gary-archer/oauth.apisample.serverless/README.md

 ## Quick Start

-Ensure that Node.js, `jq` and `curl` are installed, then Run these operations to test the API's lambda functions:
+Ensure that Node.js, `jq` and `curl` are installed, then run these commands to test the API's lambda functions:

+- npm install
+- npm run build
 - npm run setup
 - npm run getUserClaims
 - npm run getCompanyList